bikespace/bikespace/bikespace_api/README.md

 To develop the API locally you'll require the following things:
  - Python version 3.12.0 or greater
- - Docker (docker daemon) running to launch API and database containers with docker compose
+ - Docker (docker daemon) running to launch Postgres database container
+ - Set up local secrets used by flask-security using a `.env` file (see instructions in `/example.env`)

+Several tasks (e.g. running the API locally, running certain tests) require a database to be running, but the make targets will take care of launching a Postgres container for you as long as you have Docker running.

+To stop the Postgres container, just run `make stop-db`.

 ## Running the API service